 This change helps reduce uncertainty when filing the FAFSA as students and their parents don’t have to “guess” their income information if their taxes have not been filed yet.
 This will also help students receive their awards more timely in cases where the student is selected for verification as they don’t have to wait until their taxes are completed to finish the verification process.

 You must use your 2015 taxes when submitting the FAFSA, even if your 2016 taxes are complete.
 It is very important that the FAFSA is filled out correctly when you submit it.
 For continuing students, the Central Processing System will compare your new FAFSA with your previous (2016-2017) FAFSA, and if there are differences the system will not accept it.
 This will create more work for students and their families.
 If you try to enter 2016 tax information on your FAFSA it will be rejected until it is done correctly.

 We have specific procedures if your income is significantly different now than it was in 2015.
 If students believe their FAFSA information should be professionally reviewed because of a significant income change such as the loss of student’s or parent’s employment, loss of the student’s spouse or parent, an illness or injury that results in high medical bills, and so on, this can be reviewed on a case-by-case basis.
-There will be a form available that students (and their parents, if applicable) can fill out to make income adjustments.
+There is a Change of Income Form available that students (and their parents, if applicable) can fill out to make income adjustments.
 Students will need to provide documentation of the financial changes and the forms and the documentation will be professionally reviewed to see if adjustments can be made.
-We will not begin accepting change of income requests until April.
-Please contact our office to discuss this process if you have further questions.
+Please contact our office to discuss this process before filling out the form.